 Mostly all online courses will require live webinars or videos of an instructor for a personal classroom feel.

 Recording equipment can include something as simple as your iPhone or a webcam, or run up to professional DSLR camcorders.
-The biggest factor is your budget.
-A great mid-range option is the Panasonic HC-V770.
+The most significant factor is your budget.

 5. Audio and video editing software